 high-grade glioma or supratentorial ependymoma that is recurrent, progressive or

-- Disease Status: Patients must have bi-dimensionally measureable disease, defined as at
+- Disease Status: Patients must have bi-dimensionally measurable disease, defined

 - This disease must be located primarily in the supratentorial region

-- Prior Therapy: Patients must have recovered from the acute treatment related
+Stratum 1: Patients must have recovered from the acute treatment related toxicities

-toxicities (defined as ≤ grade 1) of all prior chemotherapy, immunotherapy, or
+(defined as ≤ grade 1) of all prior chemotherapy, immunotherapy, or radiotherapy prior to

-myelosuppressive chemotherapy >21 days prior to enrollment; >42 days if nitrosurea.
+myelosuppressive chemotherapy >21 days prior to enrollment; >42 days if nitrosourea.

 - Biologic Agent: Biologic agent must have recovered from any acute toxicity potentially